 Dynamic content insertion: Megaphone may use limited data that they know about you - the device you’re using, the approximate location you’re in, or other data that can be derived from this, like the current weather forecast for your area - to change parts of the audio.
 Slow Burn may do this for advertising, or for other forms of content, like news stories.

 Slow Burn is able to use the above tools since its podcast host or measurement company offers this service.
 It doesn’t mean that this podcast uses them, or has access to this functionality.
 We use open data.

 This uses an insecure connection.
 This podcast uses an HTTP, not HTTPS, address for its RSS feed or its audio files.
 These are not encrypted, and may allow people who can see your internet traffic - like your internet service provider, employer or even your government - to know that you listen to this podcast.

 Apps shown above are appropriate for your device.
 See all platforms.

 - Get official Apple, Google and Spotify badges to link to this podcast, or get a magic link for social media.

 - Link direct to an episode

 - Validate this podcast’s RSS feed at CastFeedValidator

 Privacy: In common with all podcast players, pressing "play" on the inbuilt player above will download the audio directly from the podcast host, and in doing so will share some personal data (like your IP address or details of your device) with them.

-Cache: We cache most information on these pages for fourteen days; audio analysis for considerably longer.
-This page was produced on May 25 at 01:48:15 UTC.
+Cache: We cache most information on these pages, and are currently caching pages for at least fourteen days.
+This page was produced on October 28 at 12:18:12 UTC.
 Flush the cache